learn-co-curriculum/dsc-arma-models-statsmodels/README.md

 print(res_arma.params)
 ```

-    const      7.537294
+    const      7.537262
-    ma.L1.y    0.872683
+    ma.L1      0.872686
+    sigma2    15.276484
     dtype: float64

 ## Summary

 Great job!
-In this lesson, you saw how you can use the AR and MA models using the `ARMA()` function from `statsmodels` by specifying the order in the form of `(p,q)`, where at least one of `p` or `q` was zero depending on the kind of model fit.
-You can use `ARMA()` to fit a combined ARMA model as well -- which you will do in the next lab!
+In this lesson, you saw how you can use the AR and MA models using the `ARIMA()` function from `statsmodels` by specifying the order in the form of `(p,q)`, where at least one of `p` or `q` was zero depending on the kind of model fit.
+You can use `ARIMA()` to fit a combined ARMA model as well -- which you will do in the next lab!